Heartbreaking Portraits Of Women Who Lost Family To Ebola

 Then, frontline health-care workers inadvertently helped the Ebola virus spread more quickly throughout Sierra Leone.
 Nearly 7% of all health-care workers there died from Ebola, according to a study by the World Bank.

-The unfortunate fallout was that people avoided seeking help at health centers when they began showing signs of Ebola.
+The unfortunate fallout was that people avoided seeking help at health centres when they began showing signs of Ebola.

 Today, Sierra Leone is Ebola-free, but those who survived continue to battle community-wide stigma and often have to deal with crippling physical symptoms, such as headaches, joint pain, vision problems, and other chronic health issues.